Food challenges that put your resolve to the test

 Image credit: @tieuhuyen22

-Then, fight your way through 1.5kg of noodles, 500g of meat and 120g of vegetables and you’ve got yourself a free bowl of pho.
+On top of that, fight your way through 1.5kg of noodles, 500g of meat and 120g of vegetables and you’ve got yourself a free bowl of pho.
 Just be prepared to hog the urinal after you’re done.

 Check out our full review of Lang Nuong!